Artificial Romanticism

 2023 - today

-In his working method, Friedrich created sketches of scenes that he discovered on his travels in order to later merge them into paintings according to his own compositional ideas.
+In his working method, Friedrich created sketches of scenes that he discovered on his travels in order to later bring them together in paintings according to his own compositional ideas.
 The way today’s AI tools work to generate images follows a similar principle: millions of photographs taken around the world are merged by entering text.
 Brunn utilises this dynamic to open up a new perspective on nature, which, similar to Friedrich’s working method, is based on reality but does not explicitly depict it.

 Places of Worship